-Why Quality Content?
+Why You Should Write Quality Content?

 Whether you own a business, employed by one, or a freelancer, your presence in the digital world is established by the content you share.
-How well you express your thoughts, what you intend to convey, and how easily you communicate with your reader are the factors that will directly impact the quality of the content.
+How well you express your thoughts, what you intend to convey, and how easily you communicate with your reader, are the factors that will directly impact the quality of the content.

-There should not be any difference between what you intend to convey and what is interpreted by the reader.
+There should not be any difference between what you intend to convey and what is interpreted by your reader.
 That’s how communication is supposed to be.
 Since Content Writing is all about the reader’s perspective you have no choice but to put the reader first and think about what they will be able to understand.

 Now that you know that why writing quality content is important, you should now try to find answers to three “W”s, i.e. Why?
 What? and Whom?
 “Why” are you writing, “What” information it will provide, and “Whom” it is meant for?
-Once you have found the purpose, your target audience, and what is that you exactly want to convey, half of the battle is won.
+Once you have found the purpose, your target audience, and what you exactly want to convey, half of the battle is won.
 This way, you will always start and write in the right direction.

 For example, if you are writing a parenting blog, obviously parents are your target audience.
 However, the demographics may vary.
 Is it about the new parents or the parents of teenage children?
 All of this is part of deciding your purpose and reaching the right audience.
 What purpose will it serve for parents?
 Are you sharing knowledge or your experience?
 How will the parents be benefitted from your blog?

 Find answers to all the questions that your audience may want to ask while reading your content.
 It’s only when you have found all the answers, your content becomes purposeful.
 Content without a purpose is like shouting from one side in the crowd where no one is listening to you.